AIGCEra/.github/profile/README.md

 <div align=center id="CoreConcept">

-# Technical Strategy of Web Runtime will eliminate <br>the Boundary between Desktop Software and Web Browser
+# Technical Strategy of Web Runtime will _Eliminate_ <br>the Boundary between _Desktop Software_ and _Web Browser_

 <div align=center>

-**Thanks to Web Runtime's implementation of the Dynamic Link Library Version of the Chromium Project, <br>developers can use their most familiar development languages (such as C#, MFC, etc.) and the most familiar <br>application structure (such as the application structure from the Visual Studio Wizard) to  develop the Browsing Process <br>of Chromium Project.
+**Thanks to Web Runtime's implementation of _the Dynamic Link Library Version of the Chromium Project_, <br>developers can use their _most familiar development languages_(such as C#, MFC, etc.) and _the most familiar <br>application structure_ (such as the application structure from the _Visual Studio Wizard_) to  develop the Browsing Process <br>of Chromium Project.
 This strategy will eliminate the Boundary between Desktop Software and Web Browser, <br>and make Web Technology become a part of Desktop Software Basic  Technical Architecture.**
 </div>

 <div align=left>